joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/07/24/pageoneplus/no-corrections-july-25-2022.html?searchResultPosition=4

 **Jakob Ingebrigtsen Wins the 5,000.
 ‘I Wanted to Prove that I’m a Better Runner.’**\
-`Ingebrigtsen was out for revenge against a decorated field that included Jacob Krop of Kenya, Oscar Chelimo of Uganda and Grant Fisher of the U.S.`\
+`Ingebrigtsen found redemption against a decorated field that included Jacob Krop of Kenya, Oscar Chelimo of Uganda and Grant Fisher of the U.S.`\
 https://nytimes.com/2022/07/24/sports/jakob-ingebrigtsen-5000.html?searchResultPosition=5

 **As a Deadline Looms, the Dominican Republic Ponders a Draft**\